USK253/RT2_Assignment-2_5058253/README.md

 - Open jupyter notebook, or jupyter lab;
 - From one of the two software open "user_notebook_interface.ipynb" located in the folder notebooks

+we can find the documentation on separate branch named "master" for convienience